 You can learn more about this issue by typing "ACCORD" into the Google Search box at the upper left corner of this page.

 You can get a better understanding of why post-meal blood sugar targets are so important by reading: How Blood Sugar Control Works--And How It Stops Working.Why Do I Feel Shaky and "hypo" When I Achieve Normal Blood Sugars?
-If you have had high blood sugars for a while--even only moderately high blood sugars--and start working to achieve lower blood sugar targets you may find that you feel shaky and even downright sick as you bring your blood sugars down into the normal range.
+If you have had high blood sugars for a while--even only moderately high blood sugars--when you start lowering your post-meal blood sugars you may find that you feel shaky and even downright sick.
+This can happen even before you bring your blood sugars down into the normal range.

 The stress hormones associated with this counter-regulatory response can make you feel dreadful.
 However, if you test your blood sugar during a false hypo, you will see that it is not below the 70 mg/dl (3.8 mmol/L) level that defines the beginning of the mild hypo range.
 That is why it is very important to test your blood sugar when you feel hypo.
-If you are not taking insulin or an oral drug that causes increased insulin secretion like glipizide or amaryl, there is no reason to treat a hypo when it is a true hypo below 70 mg/dl.
+If you are not using insulin or one of the pills that stimulate insulin secretion you should only treat a hypo when it is a true hypo below 70 mg/dl.
 With higher "lows" your body will recover on its own.

 After a experiencing this kind of counter-regulatory response you may feel shaky for another hour or two, because of the changes the stress hormones have made in your body.
 You may also become a bit more insulin resistant than usual.
 But after some period of time which varies from person to person, your body will get used to these new, normal blood sugars and you will only develop hypo symptoms when you are having a true hypo, which, if you are controlling using diet alone, should almost never happen.

 So no matter what you feel when you first reach normal levels, try to wait it out.
 Your body is getting all the glucose it needs when your blood sugar is above 70 mg/dl (3.8 mmol/L).
 Doctors do not consider true hypoglycemia (low blood sugar) to begin until under 70 mg/dl (3.9 mmol/L).
 It does not become dangerous until it reaches levels like 45 mg/dl (2.5 mmol/L).